StackVista/stackstate-docs/configure/identifiers.md

 ## Global scope identifiers

-Global scope identifiers in StackState are an URN that matches the following convention:
+Global scope identifiers in StackState are a globally unique URN that matches the following convention:

 ```text
 urn:<prefix>:<type-name>:<free-form>